storykube/sentence-tokenizer/README.md

-# Storykube Sentence Tokenizer
+# Sentence Tokenizer
-Split the article text in sentences, following basic syntactic and grammar rules from English Language.
+Sentence tokenization is the process of splitting text into individual sentences.

 ## Usage
 Install